HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 Given, this isn’t our sweetest result so far, but it is a lot better and feels more consistent than the complete Randomness in the beginning.
 But we will use the concept of randomness more and more throughout the next chapters.

 #### Noise
+We established earlier how noise is different, so let us jump straight into using it.
+{{<highlight c>}}
+float myNoise = Mathf.Perlin(Time.time, Time,time);
+{{</highlight>}}
+As you can see the noise method is located inside the `Mathf` namespace and it’s called Perlin.
+The noise method C# implements is actually “Perlin Noise” which was invented by Ken Perlin in 1983.
+The way this noise works is, we look up a position in X and Y on a black and white noise plane.
+The result is returned as a float.
+This means, if you need animated noise, you need to pass values to the method that are changing over time.
+Like Time.
+{{< figure src="/img/MethodCuboidsRandomNoiseShifting.gif" title="Noise Shifting" width="75%">}}
+What you can see here nicely is how the patterns in the noise repeats with time.
+{{<highlight c>}}
+float noiseX = Mathf.PerlinNoise(Time.time * movementScale + timeOffset, Time.time + timeOffset); float noiseZ = Mathf.PerlinNoise(Time.time * movementScale + timeOffset +.5f, Time.time + timeOffset +.5f); transform.position = new Vector3(noiseX, transform.position.y, noiseZ );
+{{</highlight>}}
+Getting this kind of animation relies on two kinds of Offsets.
+The first offset I put as a hard coded `0.5f` for the noiseZ value.
+This will guarantee that the movement will not just happen along one axis. <br>
+The other offset is a custom offset per cuboid you can set in the Editor.
+This Offset will create the time offset you can create for the cuboids.
+You can play around with this value and the order in which you set the offset to create different results.
+We will come across noise lot’s more over the following chapters.

 ### Projects
 #### Project 1: <br>